joseluis/huion-linux-drivers/README.md

 [More information in the wiki](https://github.com/joseluis/huion-linux-drivers/wiki/Multi-Monitor)

-## Buttons Shortcuts
+## Shortcuts

-To customize the shortcuts associated with the buttons, edit the file `config.ini`, and use the xdotool syntax for the buttons actions.
+To customize the shortcuts associated with the buttons and the scrollbar, edit the file `config.ini`, and use the xdotool syntax for the buttons actions.

 First, assign the menu you're going to use as the starting menu.

 ### Example with a Single Buttons Menu